 The Company is not liable to tax on capital gains due to its status as an investment trust.
-The Company has an unrecognised deferred tax asset of £177,000 (2016: £54,000) based on the long term prospective corporation tax rate of 17%.
-This asset has accumulated because deductible expenses exceeded taxable income for the year ended 31 October 2017.
-No asset has been recognised in the accounts because, given the composition of the Company's portfolio, it is not likely that this asset will be utilised in the foreseeable future.
+The Company has an unrecognised deferred tax asset of £341,000 (2017: £177,000) based on the long term prospective corporation tax rate of 17%.
+This asset has accumulated because deductible expenses exceeded taxable income for the year ended 31 October 2018.
+No asset has been recognised in the accounts because, given the composition of the Company's portfolio, it is not likely that these expenses will be utilised in the foreseeable future.

-8. DIVIDEND
+9. DIVIDEND